HaroldChen19/Awesome-AR-Video-Memory/README.md

 - **Learning**: how memory behaviors are acquired;
 - **Evaluation**: how memory capabilities are measured.

-The paper list in this repository is primarily organized by **Forms**, i.e., the underlying memory carriers, which provide a unified view of diverse mechanisms across architectures and applications.
+The papers listed in this repository are primarily organized by **Forms**, i.e., the underlying memory carriers, which provide a unified view of diverse mechanisms across architectures and applications.

 <a name="memory-carrier-taxonomy"></a>